apache/cordova-docs/docs/en/edge/guide/plugin-development/android/index.md

 A plugin will consist of at least a single Java class that extends the `Plugin` class.
 A plugin **must** have a method called `execute` that must return a `PluginResult` object.
 In addition to this, there is a best practice that the plugin should handle pause and resume events, and should handle message passing between plugins.
+Plugins with long-running requests or internal state should implement the `onReset()` method as well.
+This method is run when the `WebView` navigates to a new page or refreshes, which reloads the Javascript.

 ## Plugin Class Mapping